 Google pulled the plug on its Outlook calendar sync utility years ago, so what's the alternative?
-We explain how to sync Google and Outlook calendars, and workarounds so you don't have to.
+We explain workarounds on syncing Google and Outlook calendars.

-First things first: do you really need to sync Google and Outlook calendars?
+First ask yourself if you really need to sync Google and Outlook calendars.
 You might think you do, but there are several alternative approaches which might solve your problem.

-If you don't have a phone, or your problem is on your PC and you're still using the Outlook application in Windows, it could be time to ditch it and move to the online version, Outlook.com, which supports multiple calendars.
+If you're using a PC or laptop with the Outlook application in Windows, it could be time to ditch it and move to the online version, Outlook.com, which supports multiple calendars.

 There are several other advantages of using an online email / calendar service: you can log on from any computer with an internet connection, and you don't have any syncing issues as everything is stored online.